Contrasting RADA Electronic Industries (RADA) and Its Competitors

-RADA Electronic Industries (NASDAQ: RADA) is one of 24 publicly-traded companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it weigh in compared to its rivals?
-We will compare RADA Electronic Industries to similar businesses based on the strength of its earnings, institutional ownership, analyst recommendations, risk, profitability, dividends and valuation.
+RADA Electronic Industries (NASDAQ: RADA) is one of 24 publicly-traded companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it contrast to its peers?
+We will compare RADA Electronic Industries to related companies based on the strength of its profitability, earnings, dividends, institutional ownership, analyst recommendations, valuation and risk.

-This table compares RADA Electronic Industries and its rivals’ net margins, return on equity and return on assets.

-RADA Electronic Industries has a beta of 0.96, suggesting that its stock price is 4% less volatile than the S&P 500.
-Comparatively, RADA Electronic Industries’ rivals have a beta of 1.63, suggesting that their average stock price is 63% more volatile than the S&P 500.

-This table compares RADA Electronic Industries and its rivals top-line revenue, earnings per share (EPS) and valuation.
+This table compares RADA Electronic Industries and its peers revenue, earnings per share and valuation.

 |Gross Revenue